Natasha2001/Image_Steganography/README.md

 Step 4: Subtract 128 from each block of pixels.</br>
 Step 5: Apply DCT to each block.</br>
 Step 6: Compress each block through a quantization table.</br>
-Step 7: Find the LSB of the first-pixel for each block and store it in a list.</br>
+Step 7: Find the LSB of the first pixel for each block and store it in a list.</br>
-Step 8: Merge the LSBs in group of 8 to find the binary code hidden.</br>
+Step 8: Merge the LSBs in a group of 8 to find the binary code hidden.</br>
 Step 9: Convert each 8 bit into character.</br>

 ### Implementaion
 ##### To embed the message:-
 * Change the directory to [Embed Message](https://github.com/Natasha2001/Image_Steganography/tree/main/DCT/Embed_Message)
 * Save the cover image with the name cover_image
-* Save the message to embed in message.txt file
+* Save the message to embed in [message.txt file](https://github.com/Natasha2001/Image_Steganography/tree/main/DCT/Embed_Message/message.txt)
 * Run the notebook
-* The image with the message hidden will be saved in the same directory with name "stego_img.png"
+* The image with the message hidden will be saved in the same directory with the name "stego_img.png"

 ##### To retrieve the message:-
 * Change the directory to [Retrieve Message](https://github.com/Natasha2001/Image_Steganography/tree/main/DCT/Retrieve_Message)